Engjellb/soccerPlayerTeam/README.md

 # Soccer player team app

 ##### Soccer player team contains state and behaviour of the players.
 The player has a position and skills that corresponds for that one.
 It is organized with roles and permissions.
-It will have multiple tenants and a super admin has access for the teams.
+The teams have their own players and a super admin has access for the teams.

 ----------